adi3e08/adi3e08.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am interested in deep learning and reinforcement learning (RL), especially their application to robotics.
-In the past I have applied deep RL to problems such as Autonomous Navigation for UAVs and Multi Agent Co-operation.
+In the past, I have applied deep RL to problems such as autonomous navigation for UAVs and multi-agent co-operation.
 I have a strong multidisciplinary engineering background.

 Background
 ======